cscorley/cscorley.github.io/_posts/2014-05-06-using-gensim-for-lda.md

 automatically update the `alpha` value for us.
 This determines how 'smooth' the model is, which makes no damned sense if you aren't working in the area (it doesn't make much sense to me).
-Here's what alpha does: as it gets smaller, each topic is going to be *more specific*, i.e., likely to only made up of words not in other topics.
-As it gets bigger, words can begin to appear in multiple topics, which is what we want.
+Here's what alpha does: as it gets smaller, each document is going to be *more specific*, i.e., likely to only made up of a few topics.
+As it gets bigger, a document can begin to appear in multiple topics, which is what we want.
-The word "ball" could appear in a topic on baseball, basketball, football-- okay you get it.
 It's not good to have a large alpha either, because then all our topics will start intermingling and making out and that's gross.
 I have no idea how the `'auto'` setting really works, but it seems pretty legit